 About Allen Recruitment

 We are experienced international recruitment consultants based in Dublin, Ireland offering recruitment services across Europe.
-Offering contract, temporary, permanent or full-time roles, we work with some of the largest brands as well as smaller companies across Europe.
+Offering contract, temporary, permanent or full-time roles with executive search solutions, MSP programmes, payroll solutions and more.
+We work with some of the largest brands as well as smaller companies across Europe.
 We’ll provide you with specialist support throughout the recruitment process.
 Have a look at our current open roles.Posted in: Career Resources